-The IIBF Junior Associate of the Indian Institute of Bankers exam is a flagship certification exam for individuals working in the banking and financial services sector who hold ordinary membership with the Indian Institute of Banking & Finance.
-Professionals interested in appearing for the IIBF JAIIB exam must fulfil the eligibility criteria set by IIBF.
-In this blog, we have provided complete details regarding the age limit, educational qualifications, nationality, and other eligibility requirements for JAIIB 2025.
+The JAIIB (Junior Associate of the Indian Institute of Bankers) exam is a key certification for professionals working in the banking and financial services sector who are ordinary members of the Indian Institute of Banking & Finance (IIBF).
+To appear for the exam, candidates must meet the eligibility criteria set by IIBF.
+In this blog, we provide complete details about the age limit, educational qualifications, nationality, and other requirements for JAIIB 2025.

 What is the JAIIB Eligibility Criteria 2025?